-"This External Communication Plan is intended to ensure that all stakeholders of [RPO / RFO.
+Example "This External Communication Plan is intended to ensure that all stakeholders of [RPO / RFO.
 NAME] are informed about our organisations adoption of the ETHNA system and that the staff conduct their research and innovation in a responsible manner.
-To this end, the External Communication Plan has the following objectives."
+To this end, the External Communication Plan has the fol- lowing objectives." lowing objectives."